Shyam-pi/Active-Learning-Implementations/README.md

 * Query by Committee - Entropy, KL Divergence
 * Diversity Sampling

-We have also implemented a Kmeans based Active learning method.
+We have also implemented a K-means based Active learning method.